**Alt text:** A person using a calculator while working on financial papers at a desk, with a pen and a smartphone nearby.

 2. Q-Flex Conquered the Sharks: A Pitch That Was Anything but Stiff

-When the Caos entered the tank, their pitch was full of bespoke charm.
+When the Caos entered the tank, their pitch was full of quirky charm.
 The Sharks—accustomed to high-tech gadgets and data-heavy slides—were caught off guard by this simple-looking plastic rod.
 Kevin O’Leary even looked a little… confused.

 And just like that, Q-Flex conquered the Sharks, securing a $25,000 investment from Barbara Corcoran and Mark Cuban for 25% equity.